eBay/bascomtask/README.md

 ```
 The _true_ values in this example indicate that the tasks behind each of firstChoice and secondChoice should be
 started at the same time as the task behind _cond_.

+> BascomTask can reduce the proliferation of repeated if-then-else statements in task wiring, since the expression
+> of dependencies is not tied to a decision to actually execute a task method.
+Conditional logic can be wrapped into
+> Conditional expressions and applied only where it influences the logical outcome.

 ## Function Tasks
 Sometimes it is convenient to define a task simply with a lambda function, without having to write separate